a11yrocks/gathering/checklist.md

 - Links have a focus state
 - Links are distinguishable from surrounding text and recognizable
 - Abbreviations and strange words are explained
+- Do not duplicate content of a link in the title attribute

 ## Colors
 - Foreground and background colors have sufficient (1) contrast